marco-pontes/ambev-todo/README.md

 - MirageJS is also available in scripts/server.ts.
 To enable MirageJS instead of the simple-fake-api server, edit src/main.tsx and uncomment the lines:
   //import { makeServer } from "../scripts/server.ts";
   //makeServer();
-  Then restart the app.
+- On the package.json file, remove 'simple-fake-api' from the "start" command, then restart the app.
 By default, npm run start launches simple-fake-api alongside Vite.

 ## Table of Contents